 Putting it all together.

 I’ve been in every place you don’t want to be when riding in a bunch and have the puncture wound scars from the squirrelly rider’s 53-tooth chainring to prove it.
-But it has taught me to find the right wheels to follow and what I need to do to be part of a photo finish at the line.
+But it has taught me to find the right wheels to follow and what to do to be part of a photo finish at the line.

 Nobody is “good” at all these things right away.
 Riding well in a bunch takes practice, and for some of us (me), it takes an unforeseen and undesired outcome to reinforce: being prepared, keeping it smooth, and keeping yourself in the top 20 of the pack.

 The next time you’re in a race or riding in a large group, see what it feels like to move from the back of the field to the front.
-Look for the rider who’s throwing his bike around a little too much.
+Look for the rider throwing his bike around a little too much.
 And hold your position in the show.
-The sprint for the finish will make all of your efforts to stay to the front completely worthwhile.
+The sprint for the finish will make your efforts to stay to the front completely worthwhile.